pjfanning/pekko-libraries-bom/README.md

 </dependencyManagement>
 ```

-`pekko1.0-libraries-bom_2.12` and `pekko1.0-libraries-bom_3` are also supported.
+`pekko1.1-libraries-bom_2.12` and `pekko1.1-libraries-bom_3` are also supported.
 The suffix is the Scala Binary version.

-The `1.0` part of the name reflects that the Pekko 1.0 libs are out but soon we will start seeing 1.1 era libs.
+The `1.1` part of the name reflects that the Pekko 1.1 libs are out.
-The `2023.12.0` versioning is based on the year and the month while the `patch part` of the version will increment if we need patch changes.
+The `2025.1.0` versioning is based on the year and the month while the `patch part` of the version will increment if we need patch changes.

+There are also `pekko1.0-libraries-bom` files if you want to stick with Pekko 1.0.

 The aim is to support all of the libs published by Apache Pekko team.
 * pekko core libs - see pekko-bom ([example](https://repo1.maven.org/maven2/org/apache/pekko/pekko-bom_2.13/1.0.2/pekko-bom_2.13-1.0.2.pom))